Exams create hiring challenges in Beacon, and elsewhere

 Tory Gallante, the chief of the Arlington Fire District in central Dutchess, says prospective firefighters wish for a “lucky Saturday” when they take the exam, because the fire department must choose from the top three scores when filling a position.

 “We’ll canvass from the list, but the challenge is that you’re somewhat limited in your pool,” he said, noting that exam subjects such as reading comprehension have been known to trip up candidates.

 “There may be someone further down on the list who just didn’t score well,” Gallante said, “and that could limit us in getting to a person who has prior experience [necessary for the job].
 But if they didn’t have that lucky Saturday, they may not be part of the county’s designated hiring pool.”

 Gallante said he’s not heard of any efforts to change the system.
 Casale lamented: “There’s a lot of frustrated supervisors out there.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.